 - With 1 hour left on the set cooking time, cut the remaining carrots into 1-inch pieces.
 Add the chopped carrots and button mushrooms into the Potjiekos stew and let it continue to cook slowly.
 Make sure the meat is soft and tender.

 - Right before serving, add in the half cup of cream and stir it into the stew.
-If you wish to thicken the sauce, mix in some corn flour with the cream before adding it into the stew.
+If you wish to thicken the sauce, mix in some cornflour with the cream before adding it into the stew.

 Beef Potjiekos/ Potjies are the best dishes to have especially during the festive season.
 The beef Potjie recipes included in this article are guaranteed to bring the family together.
 The rich flavours remind each and every person what home truly feels like.
-And what is home without some amazing cooking and of course, a little meaty and vegetable goodness that is present in Potjiekos.
-With several different variations to the traditional meaty dish (Potjiekos recipes beef), you can add your little twist and pile up on the complementary flavours to create a meal your family will never forget.
+And what is a home without some amazing cooking and of course, a little meaty and vegetable goodness that is present in Potjiekos?
+With several different variations to the traditional meaty dish (Potjiekos recipes beef), you can add your little twist and pile up on the complimentary flavours to create a meal your family will never forget.